 Instructions

-- Whole fried plantains will take longer to cook.
-Gently turn them to make sure that every side is cooked completely.
-They will take about 15-18 minutes to cook.
-After they’ve been fried, remove and place on a plate covered with paper towels.
+- Whole-fried plantains will take longer to cook.
+Make sure that every side is cooked thoroughly; it will take about 12-15 minutes to cook.
+After they've been fried, remove them and place them on a plate covered with paper towels to drain.

-- When cooking whole plantains or larger pieces, turn heat to medium to avoid burning them.
+- When cooking whole plantains or larger pieces, turn the heat to medium to avoid burning them.

 Maria